LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/gmock_for_dummies.md

     one.

 In contrast, Java and Python programmers have some fine mock frameworks (jMock, EasyMock, etc), which automate the creation of mocks.
-As a result, mocking is a proven effective technique and widely adopted practice in those communities.
+As a expectedValue, mocking is a proven effective technique and widely adopted practice in those communities.
 Having the right tool absolutely makes the difference.